 You should be able to claim financial compensation for your injury if the accident (or date of injury diagnosis) happened:

 - that person owed you a duty of care.

 Are there any other factors that could affect my right to claim?

 Yes.
 In practice, several other factors can affect whether a successful no win, no fee claim will be possible, such as the circumstances of your accident or the location of the injury.

-We would be happy to give you a definitive answer.
-Speak to an expert now on 0800 612 7456.
-Alternatively, find out if you have a claim with our Online Claim Checker:
+We would be happy to give you a clearer answer.
+Speak to an expert now on 0800 376 1001.
+Alternatively, find out if you have a claim with our Online Claim Checker.